 Risk management

-Risk management around Struck explore environment plans is aimed at ensuring the accuracy of the information accessed and facilitating expert verification by the user.
+The risk management around Struck explore environment plans is aimed at ensuring the accuracy of the information accessed and ensuring expert user control.

-1. Managing data misinterpretation and accuracy: The risk of misinterpretation due to incomplete source information in the DSO is overcome because the system is designed as a tool for subject professionals.
-The algorithm unlocks the relevant plan rules including direct source references to the original texts.
-This enables the professional user to validate the completeness and context of the information independently.
-It is assumed that the user, based on their own subject matter expertise and the sources presented, will themselves identify when information is missing from the source text or when a situation requires further manual interpretation.
+● Managing data misinterpretation and accuracy: The risk of misinterpretation due to incomplete source information in the DSO is overcome because the system is designed as a tool for subject professionals.
+The algorithm unlocks the relevant plan rules with direct source references to the original texts.
+This enables the professional user to independently assess the completeness and context of the information.
+The expert user can use the sources presented to identify for himself when information is missing from the source text or when a situation needs further investigation.

-2. Information security: The algorithm runs within a protected and secure Microsoft Azure environment (SOC 2-compliant).
-No exchange with public AI models takes place and the entered project data is not used for training general models.
+● Information security: The algorithm runs within a shielded and secure Microsoft Azure environment (SOC 2-compliant).
+No exchange with public AI models takes place and the entered project data is not used to train general models.

-4. Implementation status: The algorithm is currently in use as a decision support tool.
-Its operation is periodically evaluated based on changes in the Environment Act and updates in the Digital System for the Environment Act (DSO).
-Changes within the DSO are processed in real time in Struck so that the correct source is always available.
+● Implementation status: The algorithm is currently in use as a decision support tool.
+Its operation is evaluated periodically when there are changes in the Environment Act and updates in the Digital System for the Environment Act (DSO).
+Changes within the DSO are immediately processed in Struck so that the correct source is always available.
 The algorithm is evaluated and improved weekly.

-Through training from Struck and qualified third parties, users are taught how to work with Struck in order to achieve optimal results.
-Prepared prompts and defined workflows (checklists) standardise the output result between users.
+● Through training by Struck and other qualified parties, users are shown how to work with Struck to achieve optimal results.
+Through prepared prompts and defined workflows (checklists), the output result is standardised between users.

 Legal basis